 In order to provide insight into the limits on tracking podcast content, the IAB Podcast Measurement Working Group was asked to provide reports on the market share for platforms that request podcast files.
-Podtrac, Blubrry/RawVoice, WideOrbit, Libsyn, and PodcastOne submitted reports used to produce the following table, which aggregates the resulting market share percentages for the month of April 2016.
+Podtrac, NPR, Blubrry/RawVoice, Libsyn, and Triton submitted reports used to produce the following table, which aggregates the resulting United States market share download percentages for 2020.

-Aggregate Report on Podcast Player Market Share (April 2016)
+Aggregate Report on Podcast Player: Market Share of Downloads (2020)